 This is a designation for realms that have an ocean or sea somewhere in the illustration.
 Coastal realms can be attacked by swimming champions and allies, regardless of the realm's position in the formation.
 Some old Spellfire realms have pictures that depict water and are considered to be coastal realms.

 Same as a battle: This term refers to an attack upon a single realm during phase 4 of the current player's turn.
-A battle may last several rounds, with each new round having a new attacker and defender.
-A battle ends when the attacking player razes or discards the realm when the defender discards (defeats) an attacker, or when the attacking champion doesn't win a round of battle.
+A battle usually lasts one round, but there might be situations when it may last several rounds, with each new round having a new attacker and defender.
+A battle ends when the attacking player razes or discards the realm, when the defender discards (defeats) an attacker, or when the attacking champion doesn't win a round of battle.
 The battle can also be ended voluntarily between rounds by the attacking player.
 Most of the time, when a card mentions "battle," it is referring to the round of battle in which it is involved.
+There are champions who need to be defeated two times before being discarded.
+The defender cannot be changed, which means if you defend with a samurai, this samurai stays in the battle till death.
+For the second round, the same samurai must defend the realm.
+All support cards are discarded before round 2.

-Champions and allies designated as creatures gain bonuses or penalties on other card's special powers.
+Champions and allies designated as creatures gain bonuses or penalties on other cards' special powers.
 Creatures can be of any champion type.
+Creatures are a specific race in the Spellfire world.
+Not all creatures are monsters.

 There are secret organizations in the Spellfire world, and some champions are active members of these organizations.
 Cults are not written directly on the card itself.
 You can find if the champion belongs to any cult only on the website or the Spellfire app.
 Cult members get some bonuses.

-A champion is considered to be defeated if he is forced to be discarded from battle through card play, or his adjusted level is lower than his opponent's and the owner either cannot or will not play cards to increase his level.
+A champion is considered defeated if they are forced to be discarded from battle through card play, or if their adjusted level is lower than their opponent's, and the owner either cannot or will not play cards to increase their level.
 Unless a champion's power states otherwise, defeated champions are normally sent to the discard pile.
 If a card states that the defeated champion is discarded, then the champion goes to the discard pile regardless of special powers.
+If both champions are discarded in combat, the round of battle ends without a winner or loser, and no spoils are drawn.
+Other champions may be selected for another round of battle.

 This designator means that the card has a power that affects only itself (not an opposing champion).
-For example, the Mirror Image spell (386/4th) doubles the casting champion's level.
 Unless specifically noted, a champion is never immune to defensive cards.

 Champions and allies designated as demons gain bonuses or penalties on other card's special powers.
 They can be of any champion type.
 Demons are notable for the intensive usage of Abyss.